liticx/ML--University-/README.md

 # Machine Learning Course Lab Work

 This repository contains all the lab work and tasks I completed as part of the Machine Learning course at IIITN.
+Yeah and also have some misc project I did as a side quest lol

 ## Introduction